 T1.
-The Aggregate Agr riculture Sector's Contribution to Arkansas' l Economy, 20 2020 12

-Boxes

-B1.
-Total Contribution of Arkansas Agriculture, 2020 11 Employment Generated by Agriculture, 2020-Top Five NAICS Industries Value Added Generated by Agriculture, 2020-Top Five NAICS Industries Labor Income Generated by Agriculture, 2020-Top Five NAICS Industries

-Appendices

-A1.
-Components of the Crops Sector as Defined by IMPLAN Sectors, 2020 15 Components of the Animal Agriculture Sector as Defined by IMPLAN Sectors, 2020 Components of the Forestry Sector as Defined by IMPLAN Sectors, 2020 Components of the Agriculture-Related Sector as Defined by IMPLAN Sectors, 2020
+The Aggregate Agriculture Sector's Contribution to Arkansas' Economy, 2021 12 Boxes B1.
+Total Contribution of Arkansas Agriculture, 2021 11 B2.
+Employment Generated by Agriculture, 2021-Top Five NAICS Industries 11 B3.
+Value Added Generated by Agriculture, 2021-Top Five NAICS Industries 11 B4.
+Labor Income Generated by Agriculture, 2021-Top Five NAICS Industries 11 Appendices A1.
+Components of the Crops Sector as Defined by IMPLAN Sectors, 2021 15 A2.
+Components of the Animal Agriculture Sector as Defined by IMPLAN Sectors, 2021 16 A3.
+Components of the Forestry Sector as Defined by IMPLAN Sectors, 2021 17 A4.
+Components of the Agriculture-Related Sector as Defined by IMPLAN Sectors, 2021 17